rstraub/rstraub.github.io/_drafts/must-read-books-for-junior-software-developers.md

 Though this list is by no means exhaustive, I believe it contains essential titles for any aspiring software developer.
 Who knows, you might find a career-changing book in there, just like I did!

 _Which books made a significant impact on your programming career?
 Is the list missing a title?
 Share your thoughts in the comments below!_

-Join me in the next part of this series, where I'll share titles for the more experienced journeyman software developer.

 [apprenticeship_patterns]: https://www.goodreads.com/book/show/5608045-apprenticeship-patterns
 [prag_prog]: https://www.goodreads.com/book/show/4099.The_Pragmatic_Programmer